Picton Property Income Reduces Share Count with Recent Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Picton Property Income Limited has repurchased and cancelled 133,003 of its ordinary shares, traded on the London Stock Exchange, at an average price of 80.4 pence per share.
-This transaction reduces the total number of shares in issue to 520,761,997, impacting the company’s voting rights and potentially affecting shareholder interests under the Financial Conduct Authority’s regulations.
+Picton Property Income Limited has repurchased and cancelled 100,000 of its ordinary shares, traded on the London Stock Exchange, at an average price of 80.2 pence per share.
+This transaction reduces the total number of shares in issue to 524,589,205, impacting shareholder voting rights and potentially signaling confidence in the company’s market value.

-The most recent analyst rating on (GB:PCTN) stock is a Hold with a £84.00 price target.
-To see the full list of analyst forecasts on Picton Property Income stock, see the GB:PCTN Stock Forecast page.

 Spark’s Take on GB:PCTN Stock